How To Pay A Vietnamese Supplier And Not Get Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 PayPal Is Reliable For Small Purchases

 PayPal is adequate for small purchases, such as samples, as PayPal is quick and user-friendly.
 PayPal’s most significant benefit is that it has some of the strictest fraud protections in the industry.
 If a supplier does not accept PayPal, it is a major red flag for us, as PayPal has strict verification and lifetime bans for fraud.
-However, remember that PayPal charges higher fees (3-4%), and they do not offer the best exchange rate.
+However, remember that PayPal charges higher fees (3-4%) and does not offer the best exchange rate.
 For this reason, PayPal is not recommended for large orders.

 Services to avoid when paying in Vietnam